Lalgola: Open Air Jail

 Probably, the most special thing about Lalgola is that, the first 'Open Air Jail', officially Lalgola Open Air Correctional Home, was founded here in the year 1987.
 For this purpose Sri Birendra Narayan Roy, popularly known as Biren Roy, descendants of Lalgola Raj family and erstwhile king of Lalgola, gifted their residential palace to the Government.
 Royal residence made way first for female lunatic convicts and later, from 1987, the open-air correctional home.
 Open Air Correctional Home is a relatively new and revolutionary concept.
 Situated over 100 acre of land and mango garden containing about 1000 mango trees, this Open Air Jail is a correction home for the prisoners.
 Convicts sentenced to imprisonment for a period of 7 years or more and such of them as have already served 2/3 of their sentence and have maintained all along a good jail record are eligible for transfer to the open jail after thorough screening and personal interview by a board constituted for such selection.

-Surprisingly, inmates get freedom to go out during day time (06:00 hrs to 20:00 hrs).
-They have their own source of income in the forms of cultivation, goods shops (given by the Prison Authority), Private Tuition.
-They even get quarters for their families.